 How to Perform a Reference Search on LinkedIn

-Click the Advanced link at the top right of the LinkedIn home page.
+Click the word Advanced at the top right of the LinkedIn home page next to the search box.

 You're taken to the Advanced People Search page.